mckeenweb/tf-dynamodb-iam-api/README.md

 #How to manage DynamoDB tables in terraform?
 https://spacelift.io/blog/terraform-dynamodb

-To change your setup from MySQL RDS to DynamoDB, you need to make significant changes because DynamoDB is a NoSQL database service and does not use the aws_db_instance resource.
-DynamoDB is a fully managed, serverless database, and it does not require provisioning instances, storage, or engine configurations like RDS.

-To allow your EC2 instance to interact with DynamoDB, you need to create an IAM role with the necessary permissions and attach it to the EC2 instance.
+DynamoDB Access: DynamoDB is a fully managed NoSQL database service, and it is accessed via HTTPS (port 443) or through AWS SDKs.
+EC2 instances do not need a specific ingress rule in their security group to access DynamoDB.
+Instead, they need egress rules to allow outbound traffic to DynamoDB.

+Security Group for DynamoDB: DynamoDB does not use security groups.
+Instead, access to DynamoDB is controlled via IAM policies and VPC endpoints (if accessing DynamoDB from a VPC).
+You don't need a separate security group for DynamoDB.

+EC2 Security Group: The EC2 security group should allow outbound traffic to DynamoDB (port 443) if the EC2 instance needs to communicate with DynamoDB.